braingeneers/Learn_WetAI/README.md

-# Tutorials for WetAI Interface
+# Tutorials for WetAI

-This folder is a tutorial course, teaching you how to use the **WetAI** interface, **io**.
-It starts with explaining basic controls of **io** and ends with you building fully functioning applications.
-Each tutorial has an instructional video that guides you through the notebook.
+This is a tutorial course, teaching you how to use the **WetAI**.
+It starts by explaining basic controls and ends with building apps.
+Each tutorial has an instructional video.

 ## Video Tutorials
 * [1- Jupyter and Python](https://img.youtube.com/vi/VID/0.jpg)](https://www.youtube.com/watch?v=6g2K5VTD2yM)